 Updating policies following ICANN approved additional registry services or amendments to the Registry Agreement which have been subject to an RSEP or other approval process by ICANN.

-Notices under these terms shall be effective upon posting on the Registry website and/or posting on the Afilias Online Registrar Management System (ORMS) Registrar Console.
+Notices under these terms shall be effective upon posting on the Registry website and/or sending via email to the Administrative contact designated in the .eco registry portal..

-Any changes of policies which would require technical implementation or modifications to the Registrant Agreement by the Registrar shall be effective upon posting on the Registry website and/or posting on the Afilias ORMS Registrar Console and giving ninety (90) days’ prior written notice to all .eco accredited Registrars.
+Any changes of policies which would require technical implementation or modifications to the Registrant Agreement by the Registrar shall be effective upon posting on the Registry website and/or sending via email to the Administrative contact designated in the .eco registry portal and giving ninety (90) days’ prior written notice to all .eco accredited Registrars.

 Definitions